Degrees Offered

 COMP 173.
 Operating Systems.
 4 Units.

 Students are introduced to the fundamental concepts of modern operating systems.
-Topics include an overview of the computer hardware that supports the operating system, process management, threads, and CPU scheduling.
-Students also study process synchronization that uses primitive and high-level languages, virtual memory management, file systems, system protection, and distributed systems.
-Prerequisites: Completion of all Fundamental Skills; COMP 053 and ECPE 170 with a "C-" or better or permission of instructor.
+Topics include an overview of computer architecture and organization, process management, threads, and CPU scheduling.
+Students also study process synchronization that uses primitive and high-level languages, virtual memory management, file systems, system protection, and parallel and distributed computing.
+Prerequisites: Completion of all Fundamental Skills; COMP 053; COMP 175 or ECPE 170 with a "C-" or better or permission of instructor.

 COMP 175.
 System Administration and Security.
 3 Units.